GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `Inputs:`
         - `InputDefault:` Reusable input that changes data based on received props.
     - `Loader:` Component that shows the user that something is loading.
+    - `Modal:` This is like a "window" overlaid on top of the main interface that blocks interaction with background content until closed or confirmed.
+It's used to display critical information or specific action requests.
     - `Sidebar:` Sidebar menu so the user can switch routes in a more accessible way without taking up too much screen space.
     - `Table:` Reusable table, you just need to pass the columns, the data, and the hidden columns on mobile.